inab/FAIRsoft_indicators/docs/index.md

 - [**About the Project**](about.md): Understand the ambitions, objectives, and the people behind our initiatives.
 - [**Contact Us**](contact.md): Have questions or ideas?
 Connect with the project maintainers or team members for discussions and potential collaborations.

----

-## Our Indicators are Evolving! 📈

-We are committed to continuously enhancing and broadening our collection of software quality indicators.
-Community contributions play a pivotal role in this process.
-Your insights, suggestions, and active involvement are crucial to our collective success.
-Let’s work together to elevate the standards of research software quality!

-> Interested in making a difference?
-Check out our [Contributing Guidelines](./CONTRIBUTING.md) to get started!